East Bay student venture club

 Funding Pathways

-Students compare bootstrapping, sponsor support, angel mentorship, VC readiness, and corporate innovation
+Students compare customer revenue, small grants, sponsor support, angel mentorship, VC readiness, and corporate innovation

-Startup network connecting students with founders, mentors, angels, and VCs
+Startup network connecting students with founders, mentors, angels, and venture capital firms

 Startup Network

-The club maps founders, mentors, angel groups, VC analysts, and corporate innovation contacts
+The club maps local founders, accelerators, angel groups, venture capital firms, and corporate innovation teams as research targets

 Member accomplishments